 sudo apt install maas-region-controller

-and the rack controller on another:
+and the rack controller (see Rack controller for details) on another:

 sudo apt install maas-rack-controller sudo maas-rack register